charkour/zundo/CONTRIBUTING.md

+# Contributing

 Please write out the purpose of the PR and steps to test the PR.